 Renting The Right Skis Boot?

 Just like skis, ski boots have a range of flexes that suit different levels of skiing.

 Beginner boots have a softer flex while more advanced ski boots will be progressively more rigid.

 If you’re heavy or strong for your size or a better skier then you’ll benefit from a stiffer flex.
-If you’re lighter or smaller or a beginner, then you’ll want to go down to a softer flex.
+If you’re lighter or smaller or a beginner, then you’ll want to go down to softer flex.

 The flex is really important as it allows you to bend the boot forward and transfer enough energy into the ski, so you can turn and stop more easily.

-In most cases, the ski shop will pair the boot to match the level of ski that you’ve chosen.
+In most cases, the ski shop will pair the boot to match the level of a ski that you’ve chosen.

 The problem with rental boots is that they all tend to be in a wide oversized fit, so if you have narrow or low volume feet then it will be more difficult for you to get the right fit.
 That’s as well as the fact the ski boot liners have compacted over the season to their maximum volume rather than breaking-in to your foot shape.

 While a roomier fit might feel comfortable in the ski shop and walking to the gondola, your skiing will suffer because your energy will transfer to internal movement rather than to powering the ski.

 There are many pros and cons to renting or buying your own gear, and it’s worth exploring them before you take the plunge.